cyang-kth/osm_mapmatching/README.md

     ubodt_gen_omp ubodt_config.xml
 ```

-It will generate a file `ubodt.txt` under the output directory.
+It will generate a binary file `ubodt.bin` under the output directory.

 ```
-    wc -l output/ubodt.txt
-    31191071 output/ubodt.txt
+    ls -hl output/ubodt.bin
+    833MB output/ubodt.bin
 ```

+Here binary format is selected to increase the reading speed in fmm.

 #### 3.2 Run the interactive demo